im-deepfriedwater/jen/README.md

 ![jen-logo](images/logo.png)

 ## Introduction
-Jen is a scripting language meant to be your new best friend.
-Drawing inspiration from JavaScript, Python, and some creative features from Go, jen provides a pleasant and happy programming experience for all your high level needs.
-Jen's powerful type system provides expressiveness, but also watches your back to prevent head-scratching type errors.
+jen is a scripting language meant to be your new best friend.
+Drawing inspiration from JavaScript, Python, and some creative features from Go, jen provides a pleasant and happy programming experience for all your high level needs. jen's powerful type system provides expressiveness, but also watches your back to prevent head-scratching type errors.
 With conciseness, elegance, and functionality, jen works hard as a language so you don't have to.

 ## Grammar